gdrosos/iac-bug-study-artifact/README.md

 * `data/bugs.csv`: This document contains all 360 bugs examined in our study and their categorization.
                     Each bug row has the following fields:
     * `Issue URL`: The url of the issue report.
     * `Fix URL`: The url of the GitHub commit or Pull Request of the fix.
     * `Ecosystem`: The IaC ecosystem of the bug.
     * `Symptom`: The bug's symptom.
     * `Root Cause`: The bug's symptom.
-    * `Operating System/Platform`:  `Independent` if the bug is reproducible across multiple supported Operating Systems In cases the bug is reproduced only on one OS, this OS is included.
+    * `Operating System/Platform`:  `Independent` if the bug is reproducible across multiple supported operating systems (OSs).
+    In cases the bug is reproduced only on one OS, this specific OS is included.
     * `OS Sensitivity`: Indicates whether the bug is OS-sensitive (for details, see Section 4.3.1 of the paper) Its value has the following options:
     `Insensitive` if the bug is os-insensitive.
 In case the bug is os sensitive, the value has the format of:
-     `operating_system_name(True)` in case the bug is version sensitive, or  `operating_system_name(Fasle)` otherwise, where the `operating_system_name` is the name of the os to which the bug is reproducible.
+     `operating_system_name(True)` in case the bug is version sensitive, or  `operating_system_name(Fasle)` otherwise, where the `operating_system_name` is the name of the OS to which the bug is reproducible.
     * `System State`: The system state reachability of the bug. (e.g. `State agnostic`, `Unmanaged state` or `Managed state`)
     * `System State Observations`: In case the bug is state-dependent, this attribute includes the specific system state requirements.
-    Multiple values are separated by semicolons.
+    **NOTE:** Multiple values are separated by semicolons.
     * `Test Input`: The test input characteristics of the bug.
-Multiple values are separated by semicolons.
+    **NOTE:** Multiple values are separated by semicolons.
     * `Component`: The component in which the bug is located. (e.g. `Code` for Configuration Units  or `Configuration` for `IaC Programs`)